JamieeLee/Infernity/README.md

 # Installing
 [Click to download exe+config v1.03](https://github.com/qndel/Infernity/releases/download/v.1.03/Infernity.7z)
-Unpack the Infernity.7z and put the files in your diablo folder.
+- Unpack the Infernity.7z and put the files in your diablo folder.
-Launch `Infernity.exe` in your Diablo folder to play.
+- Launch `Infernity.exe` in your Diablo folder to play.
 The following files from the original game patched to 1.09 need to be present: `DIABDAT.MPQ`, `DiabloUI.dll`, `SmackW32.dll`, `Standard.snp`, and `Storm.dll`.
-Additionally, Strange Bytes' [DirectDraw patch](http://www.strangebytes.com/index.php/projects/1-diablo-1-windows-7-vista-patch) is recommended to help fix compatibility issues and run the game in windowed mode.
+- Additionally, Strange Bytes' [DirectDraw patch](http://www.strangebytes.com/index.php/projects/1-diablo-1-windows-7-vista-patch) is recommended to help fix compatibility issues and run the game in windowed mode.
+- You can always get the latest version of the exe [https://github.com/qndel/Infernity/blob/master/Source/Infernity.exe](here)
+A new release version is updated when something changes in config/a major feature is added.
+For small upgraded just upgrade the exe.

 # Changelog